This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

 - Elevation: Your elevation will range from sea level and up to 120m.

-- Amenities: Durlston Country Park Nature reserve has a car park and cafe and toilets.
-For the walk itself you are on your own.
+- Amenities: Durlston Country Park Nature Reserve has a car park and cafe and public toilets.
+For the walk to Dancing Ledge itself, you are on your own.

 Click on the top box to open in your Google Maps.

-More ideas for walks near Dancing Ledge in Dorset will be at the end
+More ideas for walks near Dancing Ledge will be at the end

 A Guide To The Wild Swim Walk To Dancing Ledge In Dorset

-Following the trail, it takes you around the castle (from here you will get a view to the left of Old Harry rocks) and past the Globe.
+Following the public footpath, it takes you around the castle and past the Globe.
+From here you will get a view to the left of Old Harry Rocks.

 You should soon see Anvil Point Lighthouse ahead.
 This bit of the path is interesting.
 It’s like it’s trying to be rugged but is actually well kept.
-Gravelly, but neat with a craggy brick wall/glass panels blocking the cliff edge.
+Gravelly, but neat with a craggy brick wall and glass panels blocking the cliff edge.